Selling Medicare: The Definitive Guide

 Get Licensed to Sell Medicare

-In order to sell Medicare, you must become a licensed life and health insurance agent in your state (or any state that you plan on selling in).
+To sell Medicare, you must become a licensed life and health insurance agent in your state (or any state where you plan to sell).

 We have a complete guide for getting your life and health insurance license here.